 Last season Poindexter broke in two new players at the safety positions.
 Both Anthony Harris and Brandon Phelps started all 12 games and finished among the team's top five tacklers.
-Harris was second for UVa with 87 tackles while Phelps accounted for 48 stops.
+Harris was third for UVa with 87 tackles while Phelps accounted for 48 stops.

 In 2011, Poindexter's unit helped hold opponents to a completion percentage of just 53.7 percent, the second lowest mark in the ACC.
 Rodney McLeod led the team with four interceptions, including three at Maryland.
 He became the first UVa player to accomplish that feat since Poindexter in 1996.
 McLeod earned honorable mention All-ACC accolades in 2011.

 Under Poindexter in 2009, UVa's defensive backs helped the Cavalier defense rank No. 4 in the ACC and No. 21 in the nation in pass defense.
-Highlighting the group of defensive backs was second-team All-ACC honoree Ras-I Dowling and Chris Cook, who was drafted in the second round (34th overall) of the 2010 NFL Draft by the Minnesota Vikings.
+Highlighting the group of defensive backs was second-team All-ACC honoree Ras-I Dowling and Chris Cook, who was chosen in the second round (34th overall) of the 2010 NFL Draft by the Minnesota Vikings.

 In 2008, as the head of the running backs, Poindexter saw senior tailback Cedric Peerman conclude one of the most productive careers in school history.
 Peerman, who played in the Senior Bowl after earning honorable mention All-ACC honors, finished as the 19th most productive back in UVa history, rushing for 1,749 yards and 15 scores.